Flu Vaccine Clinic Forms

 The University’s Immunization History Form (PDF)* is required to be filled out by a physician or nurse and provided to Watkins Health Services.

 - International Students: Download and prepare this form before your arrival at KU.
 It must be completed in English and signed by your doctor.
-Three weeks prior to your health check-in appointment, log into Watkins Health Services patient portal.
-Click on the "Medical Clearances" tab and select "Immunization Record" to upload your form.
+After you schedule your health check-in appointment, log into Watkins Health Services patient portal.
+Click on the "Medical Clearances" tab and select "Immunization Upload" to upload your form.

 *In lieu of this form, Watkins Health Services can also accept an official copy of immunizations from a personal physician’s office, school, military, state record or childhood immunization booklet.